-Kirsten Greenidge is a Huntington Playwriting Fellow and the author of Luck of the Irish (premiered at the Huntington in 2012) and The View from Here (commission from the Huntington's Education Department).
+Kirsten Greenidge is a Huntington Playwriting Fellow and the author of Milk Like Sugar and Luck of the Irish (premiered at the Huntington in 2016 and 2012 respectively), as well as The View from Here (commission from the Huntington's Education Department).
 A Village Voice/Obie Award winner and a recent PEN/America Laura Pels Award recipient, she is also the author of Splendor, Bossa Nova, Rust, Sans-Culottes in the Promised Land, 103 Within the Veil, and The Gibson Girl.
 She has developed her work at Sundance (Utah and Ucross), Magic Theatre, National New Play Network, Page 73 Productions, Bay Area Playwrights, Playwrights Horizons, New Dramatists, ASK, McCarter Theatre Center, and New Georges.
 She is a recipient of an NEA/TCG residency at Woolly Mammoth Theatre Company,and was playwright-in-residence at Company One Theatre.
 She has also received Sundance’s Time Warner Award for Bossa Nova.
 Ms. Greenidge attended Wesleyan University and the University of Iowa’s Playwrights Workshop.
 A member of Rhombus and an alumna member of New Dramatists, she is currently working on commissions from The Goodman Theatre, La Jolla Playhouse, Oregon Shakespeare Festival, The Big Ten, The Kennedy Center, and Playwrights Horizons.

-(As of January 2016)
+(As of February 2016)